Understanding Emotions

 o Supplement with probiotics to increase tryptophan

-o Eat good carbohydrates like apples sweet potatoes and carrots
+o Eat good carbohydrates like apples, sweet potatoes, and carrots

 o Listen to music